 Are you a carer for a family member or friend? - there is support available.
 Details can be found by clicking the links Wigan and Leigh Carers Centre Carers letter for GP

 We can arrange a telephone consultation for you with a GP, please ring the surgery for more details.

 We are accepting new patients, please see the "New Patients" button, on the panel of buttons to the top right of this page, for further details.

 Please ensure your contact details including telephone numbers are up-to-date.
 We may need to contact you for medication reviews, test results etc. so it is essential we have your correct telephone numbers.

 Access: We are situated on the main road, Elliott Street, with free parking outside and adjacent to the building.
 We are a few minutes walk from the local bus stop.
 There is adequate access to the waiting area, consulting rooms and toilet for disabled patients and patients in wheelchairs.
 There are no steps at the main entrance and an automatic push button front door.
-There are two lifts for use of all patients.

 Guided Busway: This is part of the "Bus priority package".
 Roadworks have now been completed and the Guided Busway is now running.
 Transport for Greater Manchester is working with local councils to improve bus links between Tyldesley, Leigh and Atherton, to and from Manchester via Salford and through to the heart of the city centre and Oxford Road and the central hospital sites.